JeevanRupacha/movieDemo/README.md

 ## Architecture

-Movie Mania follows a **MVVM (Model-View-ViewModel)** architecture pattern, promoting a clear separation of concerns and making the codebase maintainable and testable.
+Movie Demo follows a **MVVM (Model-View-ViewModel)** architecture pattern, promoting a clear separation of concerns and making the codebase maintainable and testable.

 **Here's a breakdown of the architecture layers:**